Capping-WAR/API/database/pgapi/README.md

 ## Testing

-To run the tests for the ORM package, run `make test`.
+To run the tests for the PGAPI package, run `make test`.